 Boreholes 1, 2 and 3 were equipped with water monitoring standpipe piezometers with the response zones being from 3-6m depth.
-Groundwater was not subsequently encountered in these monitoring standpipes after a period of approximately two months.
+Groundwater was not subsequently encountered in these monitoring standpipes.

 Trial Pit 1 was excavated adjacent to the rear wall of the existing property on the site in order to expose the foundations and founding soils.
 The trial pit showed the rear wall is supported on mass concrete foundations resting on the Claygate Member at a depth of approximately 0.55m below ground level (49.54mSD).